 Two of the factors that influenced whether procedural mitigation measures met the practicality criteria were the number of times mitigation measures would likely be implemented and the duration over which the activity would likely be ceased due to mitigation implementation.
 The number of times mitigation would likely be implemented is largely dependent on the size of the mitigation zone.
 As a mitigation zone size increases, the area of observation increases by an order of magnitude.
-This is because mitigation zones are measured as the radius (r) from a stressor but apply to circular area (A) around that stressor (A = $\pi$ \ $r^2$ , where $\pi$ is a constant that is approximately equal to 3.14).
+This is because mitigation zones are measured as the radius (r) from a stressor but apply to circular area (A) around that stressor (A = $\pi r^2$, where π is a constant that is approximately equal to 3.14).
 For example, a 100-yard (yd.) mitigation zone is equivalent to an area of 31,416 square yd.
-A 200 yd. mitigation zone is equivalent to an area of 125,664 square yd.
-Therefore, increasing a mitigation zone from 100 yd. to 200 yd. (i.e., doubling the mitigation zone radius) would quadruple the mitigation zone area (the area over which mitigation must be implemented).
+A 200 yd. mitigation zone is equivalent to an area of 31,416 square yd.
+A 200 yd. mitigation zone is equivalent to an area of 31,416 square yd.
+A 200 yd. to 200 yd. (i.e., doubling the mitigation zone radius) would quadruple the mitigation zone area (the area over which mitigation must be implemented).
 Similarly, increasing a mitigation zone from 1,000 yd. to 4,000 yd. (i.e., quadrupling the mitigation zone radius) would increase the mitigation zone area by a factor of 16.
-Increasing the area over which mitigation must be implemented consequently increases the number of times mitigation would likely be implemented during that activity.
+Increasing the area over which mitigation must be implemented number of times the mitigation zone area by a factor of 16.
+Increasing the area over which mitigation must be implemented during that activity.

-The duration over which mitigation is implemented can differ considerably depending on the mitigation zone size, number of animal sightings, behavioral state of animals sighted (e.g., travelling at a fast pace on course to exit the mitigation zone, milling slowly in the center of the mitigation zone), and which preactivity commencement or during-activity recommencement condition is met before the activity can commence or resume after each sighting.
+The duration over which mitigation is implemented can differ considerably depending on the mitigation zone size, number of animal sightings, behavioral state of animals sighted (e.g., travelling at a fast pace on course to exit the mitigation zone, milling slowly in the center of the mitigation zone), and which pre-activity commencement or during-activity recommencement condition is met before the activity can commence or resume after each sighting.
 The duration of mitigation implementation typically equates to the amount of time the training activity will be extended.
 The impact that extending the length of an activity has on safety, sustainability, and the Navy's ability to accomplish the activity's intended objectives varies by activity.
 This is one reason why the Navy tailors its mitigation zone sizes and mitigation requirements by activity category or stressor and the platforms involved.